learn-co-curriculum/cssi-2.3-functions/Readme.md

 > console.log(y)
 16
 ```
-Most of the time functions don’t live all alone by themselves - they rely on other functions!

 ##N.I.C.O
 We can break down the creation of functions into four things that every function has: